tschm/.github/README.md

 Each job consists of at least one step.
 The steps are the actions that will be executed.

-In pre-commit job we checkout the repository first and then run the 3rd party pre-commit/action step.

-In the test job we run the cvxgrp action performing all tests.
-We share the coverage results with yet another 3rdd party GitHub action.
+In the test job we run the cvxgrp action building a virtual environment before performing all tests and measuring test coverage.

-It is very common to use external GitHub actions.

 There are many more examples of such workflow files in the repositories: